 There are many different types of displays used in exhibitions.
 If the organizer chooses to allow cubic content in linear booths, the organizer needs to be aware of the responsibility to communicate the rules clearly to all exhibitors so there are no surprises on site.
 A portable exhibit may only extend five feet out from the backwall but its neighbor may have hardwall at eight-foot height out to the aisle line.
 The portable exhibit must be aware the sightline will be impacted and the hardwall exhibitor must be sure the backsides of the panels are finished.
-This is true with all exhibits in a linear space cubic content exhibition.
-If the rules allow for cubic content in linear spaces, then it is a fair environment for all to choose how they wish to use that space; but communication is key to a smooth operation.
+This is true with all exhibits in a linear space cubic content in linear spaces, then it is a fair environment for all to choose how they wish to use that space; but communication is key to a smooth operation.